korchasa/tokenizers-benchmark/README.md

-# UDHR Token Counter

-A script for counting input tokens in parallel text corpus via OpenRouter API.

-## Data Sources

-Parallel text corpus is taken from the [uiuc-sst/udhr](https://github.com/uiuc-sst/udhr) repository - a multilingual corpus based on the Universal Declaration of Human Rights.
+# Tokenization Benchmarking

+A script for benchmarking tokenization efficiency of different models.

 ## Installation and Setup